 The new protocol establishes the connection of the lower latency, especially for devices connected to a specific web server or a previously logged-in service, says Google:

-[/ alert] Google reports that approximately 50% of all Chrome applications on Google servers are served by Quic, resulting in faster loading of results searchs.Loss of data from a new protocol is reported to be much less than the TCP protocol: Google notes that YouTube users report 30% less rebuffering when they make streaming videos and there are disruptions in the connection.
+[/ alert] Google reports that approximately 50% of all Chrome applications on Google servers are served by Quic, resulting in faster loading of results search.The data loss from the new protocol is said to be much less than what TCP provides: Google notes that its users YouTube they report 30% less rebuffering when streaming video and there are connection drops.

 The company plans to propose, to do so Quick UDP Internet Connections, an official model of the web in the future, as it continues its experiment, making additional improvements.